-Tables 1.7A and 1.7B and the graphical representation in Figure 1.6 show the tenure and promotion status of Associate Professor Cohorts in both STEM and non-STEM departments at NMSU starting in 1995 until the present.
-The Non-STEM females have the highest percentage of associate professors who have not been promoted within the timeframe studied compared to all other faculty categories (with 19 women being promoted and 48 women not yet promoted in 2009.)
-In the STEM departments, 10 women were promoted and 13 women were not yet promoted by the close of 2009.
+Tables 1.7A and 1.7B and the graphical representation in Figure 1.5 show the tenure and promotion status of Associate Professor Cohorts in both STEM and non-STEM departments at NMSU starting in 1995 until the present.
+The Non-STEM females have the highest percentage of associate professors who have not been promoted within the time frame studied compared to all other faculty categories (with 20 women being promoted and 54 women not yet promoted in 2010.)
+In the STEM departments, 11 women were promoted and 15 women were not yet promoted by the close of 2010.
 Non-STEM males have a lower percentage of promotion than STEM males.
-In non-STEM departments, 25 men have been promoted versus 44 who have not yet been promoted.
-In STEM departments 34 men have been promoted, with 44 men who have not yet been promoted.
-Again note the roughly equal numbers of STEM and non-STEM promoted or not yet promoted male faculty, while the number of STEM female faculty are significantly less than half in both the promoted and not yet promoted categories.
+In non-STEM departments, 22 men have been promoted versus 49 who have not yet been promoted.
+In STEM departments, 41 men have been promoted, with 44 men who have not yet been promoted.

-Table 1.8: Tenured and Tenure Track Age, Time at NMSU, Experience, 2009
+Table 1.8: Tenured and Tenure Track Age, Time at NMSU, Experience, 2010

 Table 1.8 shows the ages, experience, and time employed for all faculty at NMSU.
 The data indicates that among all departmental categories, male tenured and tenure-track faculty on average are older, have been at NMSU longer, and have more years of experience (defined as years since obtaining highest degree) than female tenured and tenure-track faculty.
-The gender gap for STEM departments is smaller than for STEM departments.
+The gender gap for STEM departments is smaller than for non-STEM departments.

-Table 1.9: Tenure and Tenure Track Monthly Salary By Rank, 2009
+Table 1.9: Tenure and Tenure Track Monthly Salary by Rank, 2010

 Table 1.9 shows salary distributions for all faculty at NMSU.
 Across all ranks in STEM departments, female faculty are paid less than their male colleagues.
-The greatest average pay gap (\$1,462.28) exists between male and female associate professors in STEM departments, although the ratio of women's to men's median earnings is comparable to the STEM disciplines at the assistant professor level.
-The smallest average pay gap and ratio in STEM departments is at the full professor level: \$476.39 and 0.95.
-Overall at NMSU the ratio of female to male median earnings is higher than in STEM disciplines and the pay gap is smaller than in STEM disciplines.
+The greatest average pay gap (\$1,602.53) exists between male and female associate professors in STEM departments, although the ratio of women's to men's median earnings is comparable to the STEM disciplines at the assistant professor level.
+The smallest average pay gap and ratio in STEM departments is at the full professor level: \$493.95 and 0.95.
+Overall in Non-STEM and Non-SBS Departments at NMSU the ratio of female to male median earnings is higher than in STEM disciplines and the pay gap is smaller than in STEM disciplines.

-Table 1.10: Non-Contract Age, Time at NMSU, Experience and Monthly Salary 2009
+Table 1.10: Non-Contract Age, Time at NMSU, Experience and Monthly Salary 2010

 Table 1.10 shows the age, experience, time at NMSU, and salary for non-contract faculty at NMSU.
-Non-contract female faculty in Social and Behavioral Science departments have been at NMSU an average of 2.34 years longer than their male counterparts but make an average of \$470.22 less.
+Non-contract female faculty in Social and Behavioral Science departments have been at NMSU an average of 2.48 years longer than their male counterparts but make an average of \$787.47 less.
 On average, female non-tenure track faculty make less than their male counterparts across all departmental categories.
-STEM departments had the highest gender gaps compared to other categories in average age, average time at NMSU, and average monthly salary.
+STEM departments had the highest gender gaps compared to other categories in average age, average time at NMSU, and the second highest average monthly salary gap (SBS Departments had the highest monthly salary gender gap).
 This means that male non-tenure track faculty are older, have had more time at NMSU and earn a higher average monthly salary.
-The gender gap in terms of time at NMSU is larger than the years of experience measured as years since earning Ph.D., 3.62 years versus 1.79 years.
+The gender gap in terms of time at NMSU is smaller than the years of experience measured as years since earning Ph.D., 2.36 years versus 4.14 years.

-Table 1.11: NMSU Administrative Leadership Positions, Fall 2002 and 2009
+Table 1.11: NMSU Administrative Leadership Positions, Fall 2002 and 2010